J-Ramalho/industRial/README.md

 ## Issues

-To report any issue or make suggestions please open an issue on the book
+To report any bug or make suggestions please open an issue:
-repository:
 [industRialds/issues](https://github.com/J-Ramalho/industRial/issues)